-I have a post on tips related to negotiating job offers, but I have come to realize from conversations with student affairs professionals (especially new ones) that a more basic discussion of negotiation needs to occur.
+I have a post on my blog with tips related to negotiating job offers, but I have come to realize from conversations with student affairs professionals (especially new ones) that a more basic discussion of negotiation needs to occur.

 First there is this question: What is negotiation?

-Negotiation is the conversation an individual has with the person who has offered them a job.
-At its most basic definition negotiation is a “discussion aimed at reaching an agreement.”
+Negotiation is the conversation an individual has with the person who has offered you a job.
+At its most basic definition, negotiation is a “discussion aimed at reaching an agreement.”
 Applying this to a job offer then, negotiation is a discussion aimed at reaching an agreement on whether or not a person will accept a job being offered to them.

 Here is what negotiation is NOT:

 I am not naïve; I understand the reasons why the advice to not negotiate is offered and why it is accepted in most cases.
 The assumptions people have about negotiation make it a frightening, competitive, anxiety-provoking process.
-We need to do a little perspective changing.
+I believe that we need to do a little perspective changing.

 Additionally, as a new professional I would argue that you need to engage in this discussion.
 People will tell you to wait to negotiate until you are seeking more substantial positions; however, would you run a marathon without training?
 Would you cook a meal for someone you wish to impress without ever having cooked before?
 Please think about that!